 “Usually the voice that the person hears is very hostile and very powerful,” says Dr Nikos Xanidis, Therapy Coordinator for the project in Glasgow.
 “As the person learns to stand up to the voice, the avatar becomes less hostile over time.”

-The first trial was completed in 2017 and successfully showed improved results for those who underwent seven weeks of Avatar Therapy over supportive counselling alone.
+The first trial was completed in 2017 and successfully showed improved results for those who underwent seven weeks of Avatar Therapy over regular support alone.
 The next one is a multi-centred trial between the University of Glasgow, King’s College London, UCL, and the University of Manchester.
-This trial will take 345 people and place them in one trial with six weeks of Avatar Therapy, or one with twelve weeks of Avatar therapy, or supportive counselling without Avatar therapy.
+This trial will take 345 people and place them in one trial with six weeks of Avatar Therapy, or one with twelve weeks of Avatar therapy, or regular support without Avatar therapy.

 The idea behind Avatar Therapy is to change the power dynamic a patient has with the voice in their head.
 First, a patient will discuss the voice – what they sound like, if it can be characterized, its age, personality traits, and what identity this voice has.
 The patient then works with the therapist to create a digital avatar of the voice – similar to what one would do in character creation within modern role-playing video games.
 The voices could take human forms or non-human forms – such as angels and demons – and the patient will eventually decide when it is right.
 The software then creates a voice for the avatar that can be augmented to fit what the patient hears during auditory hallucinations.